 Invest in employee training and awareness

 Employee training is crucial to ensuring environmental compliance, as the efforts to comply with different sustainability regulations require transversal participation and awareness by the whole company’s workforce.
-Effective training programs must be comprehensive and well-rounded, to promote a sustainable and responsible work environment.
+Effective training programs must be comprehensive and well-rounded to promote a sustainable and responsible work environment.

 These programs should encompass the organization's environmental policies and objectives to ensure that all employees are well-versed in the company's mission and values.
 Additionally, they must cover relevant environmental laws and regulations to foster compliance and promote responsible decision-making.
-To minimize environmental impacts, it’s recommended to teach what the best practices are, and to emphasize the importance of continuous improvement and sustainability.
+To minimise environmental impacts, it’s recommended to teach what the best practices are, and to emphasize the importance of continuous improvement and sustainability.

 Emergency response procedures are another critical component of such training programs, as they prepare employees to effectively handle unforeseen situations while mitigating potential harm.
 Lastly, reporting and documentation requirements must be addressed to maintain transparency, accountability, and adherence to regulatory standards.